Eligibility and policies for financial aid

 Ability to obtain required books and supplies during subsequent payments periods will be restricted by the Business Office for students with prior or overdue balances.
 Please note that in regard to policy No. 2, credit balances created by federal student aid funds occur very infrequently.

-Students enrolled full-time in Augustana sponsored off-campus and study abroad programs shall be considered for federal, state, and institutional financial aid.
-Students are typically not granted additional gift aid to cover extra costs associated with college sponsored study abroad programs.
-Extra costs are included in a student's cost of attendance for purpose of determining maximum loan eligibility.
+Students enrolled in an approved off-campus programs are eligible for both federal and institutional grants, scholarships, and loans.
+Students are not granted additional gift aid to cover extra costs associated with an approved off-campus program.
+However, extra costs are included in a student’s cost of attendance for the purpose of determining maximum loan eligibility.

 Disbursement of aid